sider/roslyn-analyzers-runner/README.md

 > dotnet run
 ```

-Let's package the binary files as a tarball archive:
+Let's package the binary files as a tarball archive.
 ```shell script
 > ./build.sh
 ```
 You can find the compiled and packaged tarball archive in bin/Release/netcoreapp3.1/linux-x64.

-## Change analyzers and their versions
+### Change analyzers and their versions

-You can change the analyzers and their versions by changing a list of analyzers defined in [analyzers.json](dotnet_codeanalyzer/analyzers.json).
+You can change the analyzers and their versions at runtime by changing a list of analyzers defined in [analyzers.json](dotnet_codeanalyzer/analyzers.json).

 # License